THE JEWISH PASSOVER

 In the Jewish mindset, Pesach is not simply a recollection of past events but an active remembrance; one which places every Jew of each generation into the actual experience of redemption, both then and now, and thus impacting upon the future.

-This sense of being present to events of the past, and of experiencing in the present the redemptive power of past events, also informs the Catholic understanding of sacrament.
+This sense of 'being there' at events of the past, and of experiencing in the present the redemptive power of those past events, also informs the Catholic understanding of sacrament.

 When does Pesach take place?

 Pesach is celebrated each year commencing the eve of the 15th day of the Hebrew month of Nissan (during the northern hemisphere springtime).
 It continues for seven days (eight days in some communities).

 Historically, Pesach is thought to have originated from two or three separate ancient festivals (relating to cultic sacrifice, the grain harvest and the dedication of the first-born).
 Over time these came to converge into a festival of remembrance of the Exodus story and to mark the beginning of Israel’s transformation from a tribe of people into an organised national entity.